 Effect of plant strategies in the pollination service

 Our second objective is to investigate the relative contribution that different factors that describe the plants' strategies to minimise competition have on the pollination service.
-Specifically, we investigate the effect of (i) the number of shared pollinators, (ii) the plants relative abundance, (iii) the mean visit effectiveness---a metric that combines the share of pollen that a plant species is able to place on each of their floral visitors and the number of visits it receives from them (see Data Analysis section below for more details), and (iv) the plants functional originality.
+Specifically, we investigate the effect of (i) the number of shared pollinator species, (ii) the plant’s abundance relative to the rest of the community, (iii) the mean visit effectiveness---a metric that combines the share of pollen that a plant species is able to place on each of their floral visitors and the number of visits it receives from them (see Data Analysis section below for more details), and (iv) the plant’s functional originality.
 Here, we define visit effectiveness of the pollinator species i to plant species j as the proportion between the visits of i to j and all visits of i, multiplied by the proportion between the number of pollen grains of j attached to individuals of i and all pollen attached to individuals of i.

 Data collection